mostafa/xk6-kafka/README.md

 }
 ```

-And here's the test result output:
+And here's the test result output for k6 version 0.26.2:

 ```bash
 $ ./k6 run --vus 500 --duration 2m --plugin=kafka.so test.js